-In 3.8, Tower introduced a new "managed by Tower" credential type of kind=galaxy, which represents a content source for fetching collections defined in requirements.yml when project updates are run (e.g., galaxy.ansible.com, cloud.redhat.com, on-premise Automation Hub).
+A "managed" credential type of kind=galaxy represents a content source for fetching collections defined in requirements.yml when project updates are run (e.g., galaxy.ansible.com, cloud.redhat.com, on-premise Automation Hub).
 This new type will represent a URL and (optional) authentication details necessary to construct the environment variables when a project update runs ansible-galaxy collection install as described in the Ansible documentation, Configuring the ansible-galaxy client.
 It has fields which map directly to the configuration options exposed to the Ansible Galaxy CLI, e.g., per-server.
-An endpoint in the Tower API reflects an ordered list of these credentials at the Organization level:
+An endpoint in the API reflects an ordered list of these credentials at the Organization level:

-/api/v2/organizations/N/galaxy_credentials/
+/api/v2/organizations/N/galaxy\credentials/

-Installations of Ansible Tower 3.8 migrates existing Galaxy-oriented setting values in such a way that post-upgrade, proper credentials are created and attached to every Organization in the Tower install.
-After upgrading to 3.8, every organization that existed prior to upgrade now has a list of (one or more) "Galaxy" credentials associated with it.
+Installations of the automation controller migrates existing Galaxy-oriented setting values in such a way that post-upgrade, proper credentials are created and attached to every Organization.
+After upgrading to the latest version, every organization that existed prior to upgrade now has a list of (one or more) "Galaxy" credentials associated with it.